Objective

 (v) CVs of the PIs

-(vi) Budget excel sheet
+(vi) Budget spreadsheet

 » See application for detailed proposal requirements.